by Richard Keyt, Arizona corporate and business lawyer

 Despite this relatively easy three-step process, there are a number of tasks the must be performed to incorporate a for profit corporation in Arizona.
 The following is a checklist and explanation from A to Z of the tasks necessary to incorporate a business in Arizona.
 If you want to form an Arizona nonprofit corporation, see my article entitled “How to Form an Arizona Nonprofit Corporation.”

 For a summary of the characteristics of the seven types of entities commonly used in Arizona to operate businesses and hold assets, see “Types of Entities for New Arizona Companies.”
-See also KEYTLaw’s Arizona Corporation Formation Services for information about our fees to form your nonprofit corporation.
+See also KEYTLaw’s Arizona Non-Profit Corporation Law website for information about our fees to form a nonprofit corporation.